 I reach him at the belay of the Shark and an hour later we are back at the base of the route, bags packed staring up at the thing we’d just climbed.
 In the late afternoon sun it looks delicate – “mince” as Jordy describes it.
 The jaws are less a menacing row of teeth and more a delicate chandelier of hanging icicles.

 We drive back along the coastal road with rolling, pine-clad hills on our left and an arctic marine landscape on our right.
 I look across the St Lawrence to the opposite coast, barely perceptible on the horizon.
 “La banquise” – the ice pack frozen to the shore – is starting to break up.
 The cold today is mild – spring is in the air.
 The setting sun is an orange-pink and the sky around it is peach.
 The colour of the banquise changes from blinding white to a sullen icy blue.
-The pools of water between the floating bergs gleam the colour of molten gold in the dying light.
+In the dying light, the pools of water between the floating bergs gleam the colour of molten gold.

 Rapt with the ocean and the light, I could look at nothing else.
 But Jordy – Jordy looked out his driver’s side window staring up at the lines, transfixed by the steep pillars of ice flowing fat from the edge of the cliffs above.
 At times behind the wheel, he slows and swerves erratically, head and eyes trained on lines instead of the road.